Timeboxing Active Decision Zones

 Not all killzones suit every trader.
 Your job is to identify which windows align with both your strategy and your peak cognitive performance, then commit to those windows exclusively.

-Even in a 24/7 market, roughly 60-70% of BTC/USDT daily volume occurs during the London-to-New-York window (07:00-21:00 UTC).
+Even in a 24/7 market, the bulk of BTC/USDT spot and perp volume clusters during the London-to-New-York window (roughly 07:00-21:00 UTC), because algos calibrated to TradFi sessions still anchor crypto liquidity.
 Trading outside this window means competing for thinner liquidity with wider spreads and more erratic price action.
 Your cognitive resources are better spent where the market is most liquid.

 The distinction between "on" and "off" time must be absolute.
 The gray zone — passively watching charts while doing other things — is worse than both alternatives.
 It drains cognitive resources without producing quality analysis, and it creates false urgency that leads to impulsive entries.

 Passive monitoring costs nearly as much cognitive energy as active trading but produces none of the execution quality.
-Studies on sustained attention show that split-focus monitoring generates the same cortisol response as active concentration, without the benefit of structured decision-making.
+Attention-residue research (Sophie Leroy, 2009) shows that even brief task-switching leaves cognitive residue that degrades subsequent decisions.
+Passive chart monitoring is task-switching by another name.
 If you are going to watch, commit to it.
 If you are going to step away, step away completely.

 Your optimal trading schedule depends on three factors: when the market offers the best opportunities for your strategy, when your personal energy peaks, and how many hours of quality focus you can sustain.